galorr/n8n-nodes/nodes/NbEmailVerification/README.md

 3. **Filter node**: Filters out invalid emails.
    - Set condition to `{{$json.nb_verification.valid}} === true`
 4. **Spreadsheet node**: Saves valid emails to a new spreadsheet.

-## Known Issues

-There is a TODO in the code regarding the `sudo_id` parameter in the API request.
-Currently, this parameter is set to an empty string.
-This will be fixed in a future update to properly reference the user ID when making API requests.

 ## Additional Resources